bcgov/data-publication/pages/dps_bcdc_w_record_mgmt_ui.md

 ### Licence \* (`license_id`) <a name="licence"></a>

-Describes the license the data is being published under.
+Describes the licence the data is being published under.
 + See [Licences](./dps_licences.md) section for more info.

 [RETURN TO TOP][1]